What You Need to Know About The Fourth Level of Leadership

-In the February issue, I wrote about the third level of leadership, Production, from my book The 5 Levels of Leadership.
-This month I want to acquaint you with Level 4, People Development, which few leaders achieve.
+In SUCCESS magazine’s February 2012 issue, I wrote about the third level of leadership, Production, from my book The 5 Levels of Leadership.
+Now, I would like to acquaint you with leadership Level 4, People Development, which few leaders achieve.
 On this level, leaders gain influence by developing others to become effective leaders.
-People follow because of what you’ve done for them personally.
+After all, people follow you because of what you’ve done for them personally.

-Here are a few insights to help you to understand and work toward this level:
+Here are a few insights to help you to understand and work toward Level 4 of leadership:

 1. People development sets you apart from most leaders.

 To expand your organization and its potential, focus on growing leaders.
-You must value their dreams and believe they are worth investing the time, effort, energy and resources needed to develop them.
+You must value their dreams and believe they are worth the investment of the time, effort, energy and resources needed to develop them.
 As you search for people to develop, look for individuals with leadership potential who are open to growth and instruction, regardless of title, position, age or experience.

-Becoming a Level 4 leader allows you to serve people in a special way.
+Achieving Level 4 of leadership allows you to serve people in a special way.
 To help people reach their potential, get outside yourself and adopt the attitude of speaker and master salesman Zig Ziglar, who said, “If you will help others get what they want, they will help you get what you want.”

-2. People development assures that growth can be sustained.
+2. Leadership level 4 assures that growth can be sustained.

-• Create the environment for ownership where each person wants to be responsible.
+- Create an environment of ownership where each person wants to be responsible.

-• Learn fast yourself and encourage others to learn quickly.
+- Learn fast—and encourage others to learn quickly as well.

 Leadership is the art of helping people change from who they’re thought to be to who they ought to be.
-By helping your people reach their potential, your organization will reach its potential.
+By helping your people reach their potential, your organization as a whole will reach its potential.

 3. People development empowers others to fulfill their leadership responsibilities.

 Many organizations are limited by leaders who hold leadership positions but can’t lead.
 Because they can’t empower and motivate, their area of responsibility suffers and their people go nowhere.
-There is another kind of leader who also limits an organization: the competent person who won’t share responsibility.
+But there is another kind of leader who also limits an organization: the competent person who won’t share responsibility.